rogly-net/helm-charts/charts/unifi-exporter/README.md

 # UniFi Exporter Helm Chart

-This Helm chart deploys the UniFi Exporter, a tool designed to export metrics from UniFi devices for monitoring purposes.
+This Helm chart deploys [UniFi Exporter](https://github.com/rogly-net/unifi-exporter), a tool designed to export metrics from UniFi devices for monitoring purposes.
 The exporter does not expose a web interface but sends metrics to a configured monitoring system.

 ## Prerequisites